 because the unconditional convergence in \eqref{iid FCLT1} implies that in probability the conditional distribution of $\|S_{T}^{\star}-R_{T}^{\star}\|$ given $\{Y_{4t+s}\}$ converges to zero.
-To prove \eqref{iid FCLT1}, we can without loss of generality focus on the uniform convergence of the first coordinate, that is, uniformly in $u_{1}$, \ Notice that uniformly in $u_{1}$,
+To prove \eqref{iid FCLT1}, we can without loss of generality focus on the uniform convergence of the first coordinate, that is, uniformly in $u_{1}$, \